 “Affiliate” means any entity that directly or indirectly controls, is controlled by, or is under common control with the subject entity.
 “Control” for purposes of this definition means direct or indirect ownership or control of more than 50% of the voting interests of the subject entity.

-“Content” means the applicable Service’s documentation, usage guides and policies, as updated from time to time by Prescryptive, together with any information obtained by Prescryptive from publicly available sources or its third-party content providers and made available to you through the Services.
+“Content” means the applicable Service’s documentation, usage guides and policies, as updated from time to time by Prescryptive in its sole discretion, together with any information obtained by Prescryptive from publicly available sources or its third-party content providers and made available to you through the Services.

 “Customer Data” means electronic data and information submitted by or for you to Prescryptive for or through the use of the Services, excluding Prescryptive’s Confidential Information.

 “High-Risk Use” means any use of the Services in which a service interruption, defect, error or other failure could result in the death or serious bodily injury of any person.

 “Non-Prescryptive Product” means any third-party products, services, data, and web-based, mobile or offline software functionality that: (1) interoperates with a Service; or (2) is provided by you or a third party.